thennarasu1808/WhatsApp_Development/README.md

 # WhatsApp_Development
-This repository is to develop a chat application
+This repository is to develop a chat application.